-Because involving Bird photography is a pursuit that involves one in long hours of quiet sitting in the woods or in a blind which it inevitably affords an opportunity for observing not only the behavior of the birds being photographed but of the activities of other birds and animals.
-The secret of wild = life observations is obvious enough -- and, in truth, no secret at all ++ for it merely requires close attentiveness nature to all the minutae of what goes on around one, made possible by a stillness of posture so that to other creatures one becomes just another object in nature.
-On numerous occasions I have found myself treated like an inanimate feature of the landscape my sudden movement prompted the wild life to flee, environment until I moved, when my fortuitous companion with-A whom I had begun to feel I had established a rapport by empathetic emanations, suddenly took fright.
-This happened one in a most striking manner years ago in May in New Hampshire.
-Although the month was well advanced, spring had not yet fully developed as is so often the case with the unpredictable New England springs, The fields were still more brown than green as the new blades of grass were just beginning to show through the sere winter cover.
-Shade trees were in full bloom. looming ghosts through the iron-gray tree trunks of lowland wood lots, but alder buds had not burst, delayed by the trapped residual cold in the swampy hollows, although on hillsides the first blush of new green was evident like a thin liquid veil cast over the forest.
+Bird photography is a pursuit that involves one in long hours of quiet sitting in the woods or in a blind which inevitably affords an opportunity for observing not only the behavior of the birds being photographed but of the activities of other birds and animals.
+The secret of wild life observations is obvious enough -- and, in truth, no secret at all -- for it merely requires close attentiveness to all the minutae of what goes on around one, made possible by a stillness of posture so that to other creatures one becomes just another object in nature.
+On numerous occasions I have found myself treated like an inanimate feature of the environment until I moved, when my fortuitous companion with whom I had begun to feel I had established a rapport by empathetic emanations, suddenly took fright.
+This happened in a most striking manner years ago in May in New Hampshire.
+Although the month was well advanced, spring had not yet fully developed as is so often the case with the unpredictable New England springs.
+The fields were still more brown than green as the new blades of grass were just beginning to show through the sere winter cover.
+Shad¢ trees were in full bloom, looming ghosts through the iron-gray tree trunks of lowland wood lots, but alder buds had not burst, delayed by the trapped residual cold in the swampy hollows, although on hillsides the first blush of new green was evident like a thin liquid veil cast over the forest.